publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(a) __Maintaining Existing Hospital Payment Rates.—__

->     Notwithstanding any other provision of law, the amount of payment under section 1886 of the Social Security Act \[this section\] for inpatient hospital services for discharges occurring (and cost reporting periods beginning) during the extension period (as defined in subsection (c)) shall be determined on the same basis as the amount of payment for such services for a discharge occurring on (or the cost reporting period beginning immediately on or before) September 30, 1985.
+>     Notwithstanding any other provision of law, the amount of payment under section 1886 of the Social Security Act \[[42 U.S.C.
+1395ww][/us/usc/t42/s1395ww]\] for inpatient hospital services for discharges occurring (and cost reporting periods beginning) during the extension period (as defined in subsection (c)) shall be determined on the same basis as the amount of payment for such services for a discharge occurring on (or the cost reporting period beginning immediately on or before) September 30, 1985.

 >     “(b) __Maintaining Existing Payment Rates for Physicians’ Services.—__

->     Notwithstanding any other provision of law, the amount of payment under part B of title XVIII of the Social Security Act \[part B of this subchapter\] for physicians’ services which are furnished during the extension period (as defined in subsection (c)) shall be determined on the same basis as the amount of payment for such services furnished on September 30, 1985, and the 15-month period, referred to in section 1842(j)(1) of such Act \[[section 1395u(j)(1) of this title][/us/usc/t42/s1395u/j/1]\], shall be deemed to include the extension period.
+>     Notwithstanding any other provision of law, the amount of payment under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] for physicians’ services which are furnished during the extension period (as defined in subsection (c)) shall be determined on the same basis as the amount of payment for such services furnished on September 30, 1985, and the 15-month period, referred to in section 1842(j)(1) of such Act \[[42 U.S.C.
+1395u(j)(1)][/us/usc/t42/s1395u/j/1]\], shall be deemed to include the extension period.

 >     “(c) __Extension Period Defined.—__